TeklabsDigital/TekTag/README.md

 ### [Benefits of BLE Mesh Technology](#benefits-of-ble-mesh-technology)

-There are several key benefits of using BLE Mesh technology in a TekTag deployment:
+There are several key benefits of using BLE Mesh technology in a TekTag Bio™ deployment:

 1. **Scalability**: BLE Mesh networks can theoretically support up to 32,767 devices, making them highly scalable.
 This is ideal for large-scale deployments in hospitals, where you might need to monitor many patients simultaneously.
 2. **Reliability**: In a mesh network, data can take multiple paths to reach its destination, which increases the network's overall reliability.
 If one device fails or is disconnected, the network can automatically reconfigure itself to ensure data still reaches its destination.
 3. **Range**: While individual BLE devices have a limited range, a mesh network can extend that range significantly.
 Each device in the network can act as a relay, passing messages from one device to another.
 This allows data to travel large distances across the network, making it possible to cover an entire hospital.
 4. **Power Efficiency**: Despite their capabilities, BLE Mesh networks are highly power efficient.
-This is crucial for TekTag devices, which need to operate for extended periods without recharging.
+This is crucial for TekTag Bio™ devices, which need to operate for extended periods without recharging.

 ## [Hardware/Electronics](#hardwareelectronics)